• Feb 4, 2025

 Trends Impacting the Future of DXPs

-As technology continues to advance and other factors like chatbots, voice assistants, and artificial intelligence become more prevalent, the technology that delivers content will also need to advance.
+As the world continues to change, so will the world of content management.
+As technology continues to advance and other factors like chatbots, voice assistants, and generative AI become more prevalent, the technology that delivers content will also need to advance.

 Gartner already recognized this shift and discontinued the Magic Quadrant for Web Content Management in early 2020, citing a maturity of the market and a shift in demand for digital experience platforms instead.